Restore the Constitution

 status and returns that person to non-resident alien status or

-- Clarify that "natural born citizen" means born to two US
+- Clarify that "natural born citizen" means born in the

 Citizens with respect to the qualifications for the offices of